The Warsaw Metro.

-The working line can be seen by clicking on the link at the top of the page.
+The active lines can be seen at the top of the page.

 Warsaw has an integrated ticket system regarding buses, trams and local trains.
 See the prices under buses and trams.